Colorado Weather: Snowfall And Liquid Precipitation Records Possible In Denver This Weekend

 DENVER (CBS4) – In a city that averages only about 15 inches of liquid precipitation annually, some weather models are predicting Denver could get nearly a third of that in just a couple days.
 Daily records could easily be broken.
-The snow that hits Colorado this weekend will contain a huge amount of moisture.
-Therefore it will be heavy and wet.
+The snow that’s hitting Colorado this weekend contains a huge amount of moisture.
+Therefore it is heavy and wet.
 And when melted down, the snow will be the equivalent of at least a couple inches of liquid water.

 The enormous amount of liquid contained in the snow could easily break the daily precipitation records for Saturday and Sunday.
 The current record for Saturday is 0.64 inches from March 13, 2019 and the record for Sunday is 0.60″ from March 14, 1923.